-The Associate Dean of the Faculty (infrastructure and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty for contingent appointments (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs), and overseeing infrastructure and space issues.
+The Associate Dean of the Faculty (infrastructure and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, overseeing third-year reviews, Digital Measures, and faculty workload reports; working with ATC and PC in their deliberations of promotion and tenure cases and consulting with ATC and PC on other personnel matters as needed; assisting with visas and immigration-related issues for faculty members; making new appointments to the Faculty for contingent appointments (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs), and overseeing infrastructure and space/safety issues.
 The Associate Dean of the Faculty (infrastructure and faculty affairs) also works with ATC and PC in their deliberations of promotion and tenure cases and consults with ATC and PC on other personnel matters as needed.

-The Sponsored Research Officer and the Director of Academic Safety report to the Associate Dean of the Faculty (infrastructure and faculty affairs).
+The Director of Sponsored Research Officer, and the Director of Academic Safety and the Director of Animal Care and Safety report to the Associate Dean of the Faculty (infrastructure and faculty affairs).